 The Trust considers all liquid investments with original maturities of three months or less to be cash equivalents.
-At December 31, 2016 and 2015, cash equivalents consisted primarily of money market funds.
+At December 31, 2017 and 2016, cash equivalents consisted primarily of money market funds and certificates of deposit.

 The current FDIC insurance limit for cash accounts is \$250,000.
-At December 31, 2016, the Trust's interest-bearing cash accounts exceeded federally insured limits by approximately \$7,397,000.
+At December 31, 2017, the Trust's interest-bearing cash accounts exceeded federally insured limits by approximately \$12.3 million.